Industrial Alliance Insur. & Fin. Ser. (IAG) Price Target Raised to C$65.00

 Industrial Alliance Insur. & Fin.
 Ser.
-(TSE:IAG) had its price target boosted by Scotiabank from C$64.00 to C$65.00 in a research report released on Friday.
-Scotiabank currently has an outperform rating on the stock.
+(TSE:IAG) had its price objective increased by BMO Capital Markets from C$64.00 to C$65.00 in a research report report published on Friday.

-Several other research analysts have also recently commented on the company.
-CSFB reiterated an underperform rating and issued a C$53.00 price target on shares of Industrial Alliance Insur. & Fin.
-Ser. in a research note on Tuesday, November 15th.
-CIBC boosted their price target on Industrial Alliance Insur. & Fin.
-Ser. from C$54.00 to C$62.00 in a research note on Thursday, December 15th.
-BMO Capital Markets boosted their price target on Industrial Alliance Insur. & Fin.
-Ser. from C$56.00 to C$64.00 in a research note on Monday, January 16th.
-Royal Bank Of Canada boosted their price target on Industrial Alliance Insur. & Fin.
-Ser. from C$45.00 to C$48.00 in a research note on Thursday, October 20th.
-Finally, National Bank Financial boosted their price target on Industrial Alliance Insur. & Fin.
-Ser. from C$45.00 to C$48.00 in a research note on Thursday, October 20th.
-One analyst has rated the stock with a sell rating, seven have assigned a hold rating and two have assigned a buy rating to the company’s stock.
-The stock currently has a consensus rating of Hold and an average target price of C$57.73.
+Several other equities research analysts have also issued reports on IAG.
+Desjardins lifted their target price on shares of Industrial Alliance Insur. & Fin.
+Ser. from C$59.00 to C$61.00 and gave the company a hold rating in a research report on Friday, February 17th.
+TD Securities lifted their target price on shares of Industrial Alliance Insur. & Fin.
+Ser. from C$55.00 to C$61.00 and gave the company a hold rating in a research report on Friday, January 13th.
+Royal Bank Of Canada lifted their target price on shares of Industrial Alliance Insur. & Fin.
+Ser. from C$54.00 to C$58.00 and gave the company a sector perform rating in a research report on Friday, February 17th.
+RBC Capital Markets lifted their target price on shares of Industrial Alliance Insur. & Fin.
+Ser. from C$54.00 to C$58.00 and gave the company a sector perform rating in a research report on Friday, February 17th.
+Finally, CIBC lifted their target price on shares of Industrial Alliance Insur. & Fin.
+Ser. from C$51.00 to C$54.00 in a research report on Thursday, November 3rd.
+One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating and two have given a buy rating to the stock.
+The company presently has a consensus rating of Hold and a consensus target price of C$57.73.

-This report was first posted by Chaffey Breeze and is owned by of Chaffey Breeze.
-If you are accessing this report on another publication, it was stolen and republished in violation of U.S. & international copyright & trademark laws.
-The original version of this report can be viewed at https://www.chaffeybreeze.com/2017/02/22/industrial-alliance-insur-fin-ser-iag-price-target-raised-to-c65-00.html.
+“Industrial Alliance Insur. & Fin.
+Ser.
+(IAG) Price Target Raised to C$65.00” was first posted by Chaffey Breeze and is owned by of Chaffey Breeze.
+If you are viewing this story on another publication, it was illegally stolen and republished in violation of U.S. and international copyright & trademark legislation.
+The legal version of this story can be viewed at https://www.chaffeybreeze.com/2017/02/22/industrial-alliance-insur-fin-ser-iag-price-target-raised-to-c65-00-2.html.

 Industrial Alliance Insur. & Fin.
 Ser.
 Company Profile